Tropical-exotic South India

 As diverse as the cultural highlights are the roads we will ride on with our Enfields for about 1,150km.
 No day will be like the next.
 Well-developed highways extend along the coast through endless areas of palm trees and pass the canals of the backwaters.
 From little-trafficked mountain roads over narrow serpentines up steep to the Western Ghatts.
 There we will be rewarded with an amazing view over these mostly unexplored mountains.
 Long, and often in need of repair, country roads will lead us to the gently curved plateaus of Tamil Nadu.
 There is something for every taste.
 Almost all roads are paved so that every motorcyclist with some experience in motorcycle riding can, without difficulty, cross this stretch.

 Motorbike tours through India are neither relaxing vacations at the sea nor are they package holidays to Mallorca.
 The unusual climate, culture and the special Indian traffic are requesting a lot from our guests.
 We still want you to feel as comfortable as possible during your adventure in India and therefore we hand-picked our hotels in order to ensure you comfort and cleanliness.
 Moreover, we are offering you a boat tour into the backwaters as well as optional relaxing days in Varkala at the beginning or the end of the tour, where you can be pampered in one of many Ayurveda resorts and also have the possibility to get used to India and can recover from the tour.

 1. Day: Arrival

-Your destination is Trivandrum (Thiruvanathapuram), Kerala's capital city.
-We will pick you up from the airport and bring you to the hotel in Varkala (about 50km).
+Your journey begins today with a flight to India.
+The destination airport is Trivandrum (Thiruvananthapuram), the capital of Kerala.
+Arrival is usually in the middle of the night or early the next morning.
+We pick you up from the airport and bring you to the hotel in Varkala (approx. 50 km).